 #2 Cornet Bay at Deception Pass State Park - lots of pay to park, guest docks, nice place to hang out before, after and during your vacation.
 Only minutes from Anacortes.

-#3 La Conner (south end of Swinomish Channel) single lane city ramp, float, on street parking, cheap fees, nearby guest docks.
+single lane city ramp, float, on street parking, cheap fees, nearby guest docks.
 Current to deal with.

-#4 Washington Park in Anacortes - limited pay parking, double ramps with float but open to swell and waves from Geumes Channel, no guest docks, very nice on site campground, easy bike ride or hike to ferry.
+limited pay parking, double ramps with float but open to swell and waves from Geumes Channel, no guest docks, very nice on site campground, easy bike ride or hike to ferry.

-#5 Twin Bridges (north end Swinomish Channel) County ramp, limited pay parking, small float that's dry at low tide, security risk area NOTE: It's just a little further to La Conner and well worth it!
+County ramp, limited pay parking, small float that's dry at low tide, security risk area NOTE: It's just a little further to La Conner and well worth it!

-#6 Oak Harbor - free ramp, $2/day parking, guest docks nearby, full marina services nearby, long walk to town! long ways to San Juans for slow boats.
+free ramp, $2/day parking, guest docks nearby, full marina services nearby, long walk to town! long ways to San Juans for slow boats.

-#7 Cap Sante in Anacortes should not be listed because they have a sling, not a ramp, Cap Sante would be a second choice if you want to sling your boat in.
+should not be listed because they have a sling, not a ramp, Cap Sante would be a second choice if you want to sling your boat in.
 Guest docks and big RV or trailer pay parking lot. (you can spend a lot of bucks here)

 Note: Taking your boat and trailer by ferry to the islands is probably a bad idea because ramps and parking are inferior or not available.
 However, launching a skiff you can muscle around off the beach at a county park with no float is very doable.

-San JUan Islands map showing boat ramps at Cornet Bay, Squalicum Harbor, Twin Bridges, Oak Harbor, Washington Park, La Conner,
+San Juan Islands map showing boat ramps at Cornet Bay, Squalicum Harbor, Twin Bridges, Oak Harbor, Washington Park, La Conner,

 Click on picture to make it bigger!